prometheus/proposals/proposals/2024-11-25_changing_wal_format.md

 * Gives a bit more stability to users and less surprises.

 Cons:
 * Extremely heavy process that will make us afraid/refuse to make improvements to WAL, because it's too much work.
-It might fails our goal of `Balancing development velocity with user data stability risks`
+It might fail our goal of `Balancing development velocity with user data stability risks`
   * One mitigation would be an LTS retroactive strategy e.g. LTS 3.1 only supports WALv1, 3.3 adds WALv2, we do 3.1.1 with WALv2 too, 3.4 can now switch to WALv2, 4.0 can remove WALv1 support.
 It gives us more flexibility, but it's not very realistic to do patch release of LTS with risky feature like a new WAL.
-* We literally have no formal process for LTS versions and we don't do them regularly.
+* We have no formal process for LTS versions, but we do this [typically yearly](https://prometheus.io/docs/introduction/release-cycle/).

-### Add a CLI tool that rewrites WAL to a specific version
+### Alternative: Add a CLI tool that rewrites WAL to a specific version

 We could add a `promtool` command that rewrites WAL segments to a given version.